Secretary of State

 When you are eligible, you may request a license appeal hearing to ask that the restrictions be removed from your license.
 At that hearing, you must present the report(s) from your BAIID provider(s) to prove that the device was installed for at least the minimum required length of time, and to establish whether there were any alcohol readings or other BAIID violations.

 You have the option to change BAIID vendors, but you must have a new device installed within 7 days after the previous one is removed.
-You must also send your new installation certificate to the Administrative Hearings Section.
+You must also send your new installation certificate to the Office of Hearings and Administrative Oversight.
 You must submit a BAIID report from each vendor at your next license appeal hearing.

 You will be responsible for all the fees you agreed to in your contract with each vendor.